 The Colorado Community College System sets tuition rates, mandatory fees and lab/special course costs.
 The exact charges appear on the class schedule/bill.
 If a class is dropped before the census date, a refund of tuition and fees will be given.
 However, it is the student’s responsibility to initiate the refund.
 Two options exist: log into the myPCC Portal; or submit a class drop on the Schedule Adjustment Form to the Go!Zone Enrollment Center (719-549-3010).
 Please Note:

 Notice: Classes must be paid for upon registration to ensure your place in the class.
-Drop for non-payment was on May 15, 2014 for the summer semester.
+Drop for non-payment is September 6, 2016 for the fall semester.
 If you do not pay for your classes, you will be dropped from all of your classes unless you have:

 COF Stipend: $75.00/credit hour